 Faculty of Life Sciences

-You’ll develop the clinical and advanced therapeutic skills required to work effectively in a GP practice, enhancing your ability to deliver safe and effective patient-centred care in partnership with multi-disciplinary teams.
+It will enhance your ability to deliver safe and effective patient-centred care in partnership with multi-disciplinary teams.

 The programme covers subjects such as: